Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample1-basic-operations/sample1-basic-operations.md

 ## Getting a Secret

-To get a secret from the key vault  you will need to call GetSecret.
+Call GetSecret to retrieve a secret from Key Vault.

 ```cpp Snippet:SecretSample1GetSecret
 // get secret